-Sure, you’ve got grow boxes or mounded earth beds, but what makes a complete raised bed garden?
-Following are some simple tips and personal recommendations for beginning your food producing garden.
+What makes a complete raised bed garden and how can you grow the most food in one?
+Following are some simple tips and personal recommendations for beginning your food producing garden in raised beds.

 Building a Complete Raised Bed Garden